 Wood Lake is a tiny village located in the state of Nebraska.
 With a population of 48 people and just one neighborhood, Wood Lake is the 213th largest community in Nebraska.
-Wood Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Wood Lake has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wood Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wood Lake is a village of sales and office workers, farmers, fishers, or foresters, and professionals.
-There are especially a lot of people living in Wood Lake who work in office and administrative support (33.33%), community and social services (22.22%), and farm management occupations (22.22%).
+Overall, Wood Lake is a village of professionals, farmers, fishers, or foresters, and managers.
+There are especially a lot of people living in Wood Lake who work in community and social services (50.00%), farm management occupations (33.33%), and management occupations (16.67%).

 Wood Lake’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.